mgifford/drupal-security/src/web-server.rst

-While HTTP Basic Authentication is a good way to prevent search engines from indexing your testing and staging sites, it is inherently insecure: traffic between browsers and your site is not encrypted, and in fact, anyone can gain access to the site simply by copying the "Authorization" HTTP header.
+While HTTP Basic Authentication is a good way to prevent search engines from indexing your testing and staging sites, it is inherently insecure: traffic between browsers and your site is not encrypted, and in fact if an attacker has the ability to sniff network traffic, this person can gain access to the site simply by copying the "Authorization" HTTP header sent by the browser.

-Furthermore, the username and password used for HTTP Basic Authentication are not encrypted either (just base-64 encoded, which is trivial to decode), so do not re-use credentials used elsewhere (e.g.: each unique login should have it's own unique password).
+Furthermore, the username and password used for HTTP Basic Authentication are not encrypted either (just base-64 encoded, which is trivial to decode), so do not re-use credentials used elsewhere (e.g.: each unique login should have its own unique password).

-It is strongly recommended to store the htpasswd file outside the document root and to set it with read only permissions (444).
+It is strongly recommended to store the htpasswd file outside the document root and to set it with read only permissions (440).

 5) Web Application Firewall
 ---------------------------

 Web Application Firewalls (WAFs) can be used to provide additional protection over the Web server.
-It can be a standalone server that act as a reverse proxy or a Web server modules.
+It can be a standalone server that acts as a reverse proxy or installed as Web server modules.

 Apache has a number of modules that can be installed to tighten security of the web server.
 We recommend installing `ModSecurity and mod_evasive`_ as a `Web